Getting Started for Sellers of Firearm and Ammunition Products

 If you sell firearms, firearm precursor parts, ammunition, or related products, you are required to file regular sales and use tax returns to report your sales.
 If you have no transactions to report, you are still required to file your sales and use tax return and report zero transactions.

-As a licensed firearm dealer, ammunition vendor, or firearms manufacturer making retail sales, you are required to file a Firearm and Ammunition Excise Tax Return, reporting your sales transactions subject to the Firearms, Firearm Precursor Parts, and Ammunition Excise Tax (FET) and pay the amount of FET due.
-The FET return is filed on a quarterly basis.
+As a licensed firearm dealer, ammunition vendor, or firearms manufacturer making retail sales, you are required to file a California Firearm and Ammunition Excise Tax Return, reporting your sales transactions subject to the California Firearms, Firearm Precursor Parts, and Ammunition Excise Tax (CFET) and pay the amount of CFET due.
+The CFET return is filed on a quarterly basis.
 Your return and payment are due on or before the last day of the month following the end of each reporting period.
 For example, if the reporting period is for the first quarter (January 1 through March 31), the return and tax payment are due on or before April 30.

-Returns must be electronically filed and received by the due date to be considered timely.
+You must electronically file returns on or before their due date for us to consider them timely.
 You must file a return even if you do not have any reportable activity or do not owe an amount during the reporting period.
 If the due date falls on a Saturday, Sunday, or state holiday, we consider returns received by the next business day to be timely.

-Filing a late return or late payment may result in a late penalty, interest assessment, or both.
+If you file a late return or late payment, we may assess a late penalty, interest, or both.
 See the Penalty and Interest topic in this section.

 If you do not have a username and password, select the Sign Up Now link under the Create a Username heading from the online services homepage.

-Visit our Tutorials page for instructions on how to file your returns through our online services.
+Visit our Tutorials page or our Online Filing Instructions page for instructions on how to file your returns through our online services.

 Payments

-Payments must be submitted by the due date to be considered timely.
-If you make your payment on a weekend or holiday the effective date of the payment will be the current date.
+You must submit payments by the due date for us to consider them timely.
+If you make your payment on a weekend or holiday the effective date of the payment will be the date the payment is made or on the date you selected your payment to be warehoused.

 If your average monthly tax payment is $20,000 or more, we require you to pay by Electronic Funds Transfer (EFT).
 We will notify you in writing if you are required to pay your taxes by EFT.

 For an EFT payment to be timely, you must initiate it on or before the filing due date and funds must settle into our bank account on or before the banking day following the due date.
 If you are required to make your payment by EFT, you must make the payment before 3:00 p.m.
-(Pacific time) to be considered timely.
+(Pacific time) for us to consider it timely.
 You will need to confirm with your financial institution when payments need to be initiated to be received timely.
 For more information regarding EFT payments, please see our EFT FAQs.

 Penalty and Interest